Sentreee/Inferno-Dimension-1.20.1/README.md

-# Inferno Dimension Mod
+# Inferno Biome Mod
-Welcome to the Inferno Dimension Mod for Minecraft 1.20.1!
-This mod introduces a brand-new, fiery dimension filled with unique biomes, dangerous mobs, and powerful items.
-Dive into the molten depths of the Inferno Dimension and explore its many secrets.
+Welcome to the Inferno Biome Mod for Minecraft 1.20.1!
+This mod introduces a brand-new, fiery biome filled with unique blocks, dangerous mobs, and powerful items.
+Dive into the molten depths of the Inferno Biome and explore its many secrets.

 ## Features
-- **New Dimension**: The Inferno Dimension, a fiery world with blackened terrain and glowing lava.
+- **New Biome**: The Inferno Biome, a fiery world with blackened terrain and glowing lava.
-- **Unique Biomes**: Explore biomes like the Volcanic Wasteland and Ember Forest.
 - **Custom Mobs**: Face off against Lava Golems, Fire Serpents, and Blazing Spirits.
 - **New Blocks**: Build with Orange Glowstone, Inferno Ore, and Blaze Trees.
 - **Powerful Items**: Craft tools and armor from Inferno Ingots with special properties.